retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 consecutive events within each session is less than 10 minutes.

 Splitting user paths into sessions is an essential step in clickstream analysis.
-Sometimes, it is not clear which session cutoff is the best ; in such cases, it can be a good practice to generate multiple session splits, and compare them in some fashion. (timedelta_hist
+Sometimes, it needs to be clarified which session cutoff to choose.
+In such cases, generating multiple session splits and comparing them in some fashion can be a good practice
 :red:`TODO: link to timedelta_hist. dpanina`

-method can be useful here)
+.. _add_new_users:

 NewUsersEvents
 ^^^^^^^^^^^^^^

-Given a list of users (considered "new"), the method labels those users in an eventstream by adding a synthetic ``new_user`` event to each user trajectory start.
+Given a list of users (considered "new"), the :py:meth:`NewUsersEvents<retentioneering.data_processors_lib.new_users.NewUsersEvents>` data processor labels those users in an eventstream by adding a synthetic ``new_user`` event to each user trajectory start.
 For all other users, adds an ``existing_user`` synthetic event.
-When passed ``'all'`` instead of a list, all users will be labeled as new.
+All users will be labeled as new when passed 'all' instead of a list.

 .. figure:: /_static/user_guides/data_processor/dp_3_new_users.png